Colinax/Fraggy-Backend-Theme/README.md

  * Updated to Bootstrap 4.3.1
  * Added support for prerelease updates
  * Fixed #29 & #34 - A z-index conflict with CKAwesome and Select2 in Topics
+ * Fixed #35 - A design bug in OPF Dashboard

 ## Older versions

 You can see the summary of releases and the changes in each release [here](https://github.com/rjgamer/Fraggy-Backend-Theme/releases).